 According to Ofcom, nearly half of all broadband customers are no longer tied in to a contract with their broadband provider so are free to choose from a large variety of broadband services and providers.
 As described in our Broadband Statistics page, in its September 2019 report ‘A Review of Pricing Practices in Fixed Broadband’, Ofcom analysed over 20 million customer records to get a detailed understanding of prices paid by broadband customers.
 Ofcom found there are around 8.8 million out-of-contract broadband customers in the UK, representing 41% of all broadband customers.

 So, please check any conditions or contracts that you may have with your existing broadband provider.
 You may well find that you are now out-of-contract and able to benefit from the many excellent broadband deals that are available in your area.
-To find the best deals in your area, visit our Broadband Deals page.

 Some users are concerned about the costs of superfast broadband, but you could actually save money!